 Creating an EHS legal register is crucial for several reasons.
 First and foremost, it helps ensure compliance with all applicable EHS regulations.
 This can help prevent fines, legal action, and reputational damage that can result from non-compliance.
 Additionally, an EHS legal register can help identify gaps in your organisation’s compliance and highlight areas where additional training or resources may be needed.
 It can also help improve communication and coordination between different departments or teams within your organisation.

-In today’s world, environmental sustainability and social responsibility have become critical elements of business operations.
-The pressure to comply with EHS regulations and demonstrate a commitment to sustainability is increasing.
-Governments and regulatory bodies are becoming more stringent in their enforcement of EHS regulations, and customers and stakeholders are demanding more transparency and accountability from organisations.
-Therefore, it’s essential for companies to have a clear understanding of the EHS regulations that apply to their operations.
+In today’s business environment, environmental sustainability and social responsibility have become crucial components of operations.
+The demand for compliance with EHS regulations and a strong commitment to sustainability is on the rise.
+Regulatory bodies are tightening enforcement, and stakeholders expect increased transparency and accountability.
+Hence, companies must possess a comprehensive grasp of the applicable EHS regulations to ensure seamless operations.

 How to Create an EHS Legal Register